View on GitHub

 Setup

-1. Right click / hold your finger on the Yt6 link above, and "Copy link address".
+1. Right click (on mobile, hold your finger) on the Yt6 link above, and "Copy link address".

 2. Bookmark any web page (this one for example)